njl808/ugc-prompt/README.md

 # Overview

 This is an AI-powered UGC (User-Generated Content) advertisement prompt generator that analyzes product images and creates optimized prompts for generating high-converting video advertisements.
-The application uses OpenAI's GPT-4V model to analyze uploaded product images and extract key details, then generates comprehensive prompts for UGC video creation with customizable settings for audience targeting, content style, and technical specifications.

 # User Preferences